 Yet, socialism in all its form preaches exactly that.

-And what do you get it in return for accepting this system with hope and applaud?
+And what do you get it in return for accepting this system with hope and applause?

 You’re forced to sell your body, for free.

-As an ex-Marxist myself, I’d articulate why I disgust myself upon looking at my former self.
+As an ex-Marxist, I am disgusted at my former self.

 Marxism says that I should be taken care of just because I breathe.

-Whereas American Constitutionalism (Classic liberalism/American Conservatism/Capitalism) says if I don’t add value to your life, I starve.
+Whereas American Constitutionalism (classic liberalism/American conservatism/capitalism) says if I don’t add value to your life, I starve.

 Marxism in all its forms is the most immoral form of governance.

-It tries to defy basic common sense and presumes Marx’s fantasies to be a word of incorruptible God, defeating the very purpose socialism tries to establish.
-A contempt of supernatural.
-As summarised in the Marx’s quote, “Religion is an opium for people”.
-(Never mind that he is actually positioning himself as superior to people, perhaps as a god, while trying to prove this point.)
+It tries to defy basic common sense and presumes Marx’s fantasies to be the word of an incorruptible God, defeating the very purpose socialism tries to establish – contempt for the supernatural, as summarised in Marx’s quote, “Religion is the opium of the people”.

-In contrast, though a fantastically irreligious person himself, Jefferson just said, “Priest should not interfere an individual and his connection with God.”
-Thereby establishing a complete separation of Church and state in a way that nobody was offended because indeed, he gave them no reason to.
+In contrast, though an irreligious person himself, Jefferson just said that a priest should not interfere between an individual and his connection with God, thereby establishing a complete separation of Church and state in a way that nobody was offended.

-As opposed to the leaders of the rest of world who suppressed individual freedom because “people need to be controlled otherwise they’ll disrupt the whole system”, America’s founding fathers entrusted its people and said, “government has no right to interfere with an individual’s freedom to possess firearms”.
+As opposed to the leaders of the rest of world who suppressed individual freedom because “people need to be controlled otherwise they’ll disrupt the whole system”, America’s founding fathers entrusted their people and said: government has no right to interfere with an individual’s freedom to possess firearms.

-(This is the message I want to send to all my fellow Indians and Politicians.
+(This is the message I want to send to all my fellow Indians and politicians.
 Stop thinking that Indian civilians are bigots who’ll destroy everything after being given such rights.)

 Basically, everything Jefferson did was paranormally great if you think about it.

-Thank God that the American declaration of independence, though written by him, can not entirely be entitled to him, otherwise, I’d have been forced to think twice about my atheism.
-Because such a perfection can only be endowed upon by a god.
+Thank God that the American declaration of independence, though written by him, can not entirely be attributed to him, otherwise I’d have been forced to think twice about my atheism.
+Because such perfection can only be endowed by god.

-If you don’t believe me, here’s a little challenge for you (a very famous one): find me a state or a society that overthrew socialism, theocracy, and adopted the teachings of American Constitution, that still remains an underdeveloped country.
+If you don’t believe me, here’s a little challenge for you (a very famous one): find me a state or a society that overthrew socialism and theocracy, and adopted the teachings of the American Constitution, that still remains an underdeveloped country.
 Go ahead, leave a comment to educate me if you find one.

-Meanwhile, let me put down a few socialist states that have failed its people miserably:
+Meanwhile, let me put down a few socialist states that have failed their people miserably:

-North Korea (In contrast to Allied South Korea)
+North Korea (in contrast to Allied South Korea)

-Cambodia (Pol Pot’s Communist Regime Killed a Quater Of the Country’s Population in 4 Years.)
+Cambodia (Pol Pot’s communist regime killed a quarter of the country’s population in four years.)

-German Democratic Republic (Collapsed On Itself, In Contrast to Uber Powerful West Germany)
+German Democratic Republic (collapsed on Itself, in Contrast to uber powerful West Germany)

-Pre 1991 India. (bankruptcy lead to minor liberalisation by PM P.V Narasimha Rao, why you and I are able to eat 500 bucks pizza today without thinking about it)
+Pre 1991 India (bankruptcy lead to minor liberalisation by PM P.V Narasimha Rao, why you and I are able to eat 500 bucks pizza today without thinking about it)

-Soviet Union (In contrast to The United States Of America)
+Soviet Union (in contrast to the United States Of America)

 Governments come and go, regimes change all the time, except one.
-The American revolution.

-The single revolution that has stood the test of time to succeed people generations after generations ever since it was originally adopted in 1778.
+The American revolution - the single revolution that has stood the test of time and helped generations after generations to succeed, ever since it was originally adopted in 1776.

-That number, 1778, if that doesn’t make you realise the redundancy and accuracy of the principles on which that country is governed, I don’t know what will.
+That number, 1776, if that doesn’t make you realise the accuracy of the principles on which that country is governed, I don’t know what will.

-The screen on which you’re reading this text, the hardware that it runs on, freedom of speech which allows you and me to communicate and the electricity that powers your device are all a result of western style (classic) liberalism.
+The screen on which you’re reading this text, the hardware that it runs on, the freedom of speech which allows you and me to communicate and the electricity that powers your device are all a result of western style (classical) liberalism.